Search Results

 Symptoms

 There is no typical clinical picture resulting from diclofenac overdosage.
-Overdosage can cause symptoms such as vomiting, gastrointestinal haemorrhage, diarrhoea, dizziness, tinnitus or convulsions.
-In the event of significant poisoning, acute renal failure and liver damage are possible.
+Overdose may cause symptoms such as vomiting, gastrointestinal bleeding, diarrhoea, light-headedness, tinnitus or convulsions. acute renal failure and liver damage are possible in the event of significant intoxication .

 Therapeutic measures

-Management of acute poisoning with NSAIDs essentially consists of supportive measures and symptomatic treatment.
+Treatment of acute intoxication with NSAIDs, including diclofenac, essentially consists of supportive measures and symptomatic treatment.
 Supportive measures and symptomatic treatment should be given for complications such as hypotension, renal failure, convulsions, gastrointestinal disorder, and respiratory depression.

-Special measures such as forced diuresis, dialysis, or haemoperfusion are probably of no help in eliminating NSAIDs due to the high protein binding and extensive metabolism.
+Specific measures such as forced diuresis, dialysis, or haemoperfusion are unlikely to be helpful in eliminating NSAIDs, including diclofenac, due to the high protein binding and extensive metabolism.

 Activated charcoal may be considered after ingestion of a potentially toxic overdose, and gastric decontamination (e.g. vomiting, gastric lavage) after ingestion of a potentially life-threatening overdose.